 men, read all of this please. including the commentary. esp if you consider yourself a Nice Guy.

-Anonymous asked: Are you going to "The Beatles: The Lost Concert" movie premier in a few weeks?
+Anonymous said: Are you going to "The Beatles: The Lost Concert" movie premier in a few weeks?

 Never heard of it…so no.

-Anonymous asked: WOW @ tumblrdatinggame(.)com WTF is this.. my little brother's roommate is on this and I think I saw you too lol
+Anonymous said: WOW @ tumblrdatinggame(.)com WTF is this.. my little brother's roommate is on this and I think I saw you too lol